An index theorem for Z/2-harmonic spinors branching along a graph: Analysis of when is an embedded curve

 \subsection{Background for the edge calculus}

 We first explain some basic structures underlying the edge calculus.

 The starting point is that the operator $\Dirac$, as expressed in \eqref{Dirac-cyl}, is an {\bf incomplete edge operator}.
-This means the following.
-Since $\Si$ is smooth, $M_\Si$ is a manifold with boundary $F$, and this boundary is the total space of an $S^1$ bundle over $\Si$.
-A smooth vector field $V$ on $M_\Si$ lies in $\calV_e$, the space of {\bf edge vector fields}, if it is unconstrained in the interior and lies tangent not only to $F$ but also to these $S^1$ fibers.
-Any such vector field is a linear combination, with smooth coefficients, of the coordinate vector fields $r\del_r$, $r\del_y$ and $\del_\theta$.
+We explain this terminology.
+When $\Si$ is a smooth embedded curve, $M_\Si$ is a manifold with boundary $F = \del M_\Si$, where $F$ is the total space of an $S^1$ bundle over $\Si$.
+We define the class $\calV_e$ of smooth {\bf edge vector fields} on $M_\Si$ as consisting of those smooth vector fields which are unconstrained in the interior and which lie tangent to these $S^1$ fibers at $F$.
+In local cylindrical coordinates, any $V \in \calV_e$ is a linear combination with smooth coefficients of the coordinate vector fields $r\del_r$, $r\del_y$ and $\del_\theta$.
 Note that $\calV_e$ is Lie subalgebra of the space of all smooth vector fields.
-A differential edge operator on $M_\Si$ (or on $M \setminus \Si$) is a differential operator which is locally a sum of products of elements of $\calV_e$ (possibly with endomorphism-valued coefficients).
+A differential operator on $M_\Si$ (or on $M \setminus \Si$) is called a differential edge operator if it is locally the sum of products of elements of $\calV_e$ with smooth (possibly endomorphism-valued) coefficients.
 The space of differential edge operators of order $k$ is denoted $\mathrm{Diff}_e^k(M_\Si)$.
-The operator $\Dirac$ is clearly of the form $1/r$ times a first order edge operator; the extra factor of $1/r$ is the reason for the name `incomplete'.
+Our operator $\Dirac$ is almost of this form, and indeed $r \Dirac \in \mathrm{Diff}_e^1(M_\Si)$ (with values in the endomorphisms of the spinor bundle).
+The modifier `incomplete' signifies that $\Dirac$ is $1/r$ times an edge operator.

 The smooth volume form $dV_g$ on $M$ lifts to a smooth nonvanishing multiple of $r dr d\theta dt$ on $M_\Si$.
 Considering first just scalar functions, the space $L^2(M_\Si; dV_g)$ leads naturally to the edge Sobolev spaces of positive integer order: \begin{definition} For every $k\in \mathbb{N}$, we define the {\bf edge Sobolev space} to be